17 Things You’re Probably Sharing That Germ Experts Wouldn’t

 Germs are everywhere

 People are more aware of germs and how they spread since the COVID-19 pandemic hit.
 In general, the more things that you touch on a regular basis, the higher the risk you’ll also pick up bacteria and viruses, says Kristine Arthur, MD, an internist at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
 “It is nice to share, but not ideal to share germs,” she says.
 Although it’s sometimes inevitable to transfer germs, especially if you live with other people, it’s still possible to stay healthy and limit their spread if you take some precautions, according to Dr. Arthur.
-While people tend to be extra cautious about sharing things, there are still items people are sharing that they really shouldn’t be (and some of these things top the list of things definitely being cleaned now more than ever).
+While people tend to be extra cautious about sharing things, there are still items people are sharing that they really shouldn’t be.
 If you want to keep your friends or family free from excess germs, make sure you aren’t sharing the following items.

 Taking a bite of someone else’s meal may not seem like a big deal if you’re quarantining with them—but not so fast.
 Even if you’re in the same household as your loved ones, experts say you still shouldn’t share food.
 “Food is still pretty much shared among people nowadays, especially in small gatherings,” says Jolene Caufield, Senior Advisor at Healthy Howard.
 “Sharing your food with people is the easiest way to transfer saliva to that other person, making them more prone to catching the virus—especially if you’re asymptomatic.”

 Instead of grabbing a bite of someone else’s food, get your own small sample from an untouched source or ask for someone’s opinion on the dish.
 That way, you get an idea of what the food is like without spreading germs.